 THE ULTIMATE GUIDE TO RETINOL

-Retinol products have become essential components in skincare routines, celebrated for addressing concerns like acne, fine lines, texture and congestion, and uneven skin tone.
+Retinol products are widely used in skincare routines and are commonly discussed in relation to concerns such as acne, fine lines, texture, congestion, and uneven skin tone.

-Retinol is an umbrella term for all forms of Vitamin A, including those used topically on the skin.
-This includes the synthetic retinoids and their derivatives (e.g. tretinoin, tazarotene, adapalene), retinaldehyde (retinal), retinoic acid esters (hydroxypinocacolone retinoate, retinyl retinoate) & the retinyl esters (retinyl palmitate, retinyl acetate, retinyl propionate).
+Retinol is an umbrella term for topical forms of vitamin A used in skincare.
+This includes synthetic retinoids and their derivatives (such as tretinoin, tazarotene and adapalene), retinaldehyde (retinal), retinoic acid esters (including hydroxypinacolone retinoate and retinyl retinoate), and retinyl esters (such as retinyl palmitate, retinyl acetate and retinyl propionate).

 Topical Retinol Strengths Explained